Lots to See & Do ...

 Maine is known for its beautiful lighthouses.
 There are 4 located less than an hour drive from the inn, and one is a short 15 minute paddle from the inn - Curtis Island Light.
 Located in Camden's harbor, the lighthouse can be reached by kayak or canoe on town-owned Curtis Island.
 There is a great walking trail around the island and Adirondack chairs for guests to enjoy the splendid view of the bay.
 The Breakwater Lighthouse is a 15 minute drive from the inn in Rockland's harbor.
 In order to reach the lighthouse, you take the beautiful 3/4 mile walk on the breakwater until you reach the end standing in the middle of the entrance to Rockland's harbor - amazing.
 The Owl's Head Lighthouse is located 20 minutes away in Owl's Head, Maine.
 You can walk up to the lighthouse as well as wander the numerous trails in the park.
 The Marshall Point Lighthouse is located 30 minutes away in Port Clyde.
 This is a pretty setting with benches and a wonderful place to spend an afternoon watching boats and reading a book.
 Pemaquid Point Lighthouse is located in Bristol, Maine is about an hour drive from the inn.
 This lighthouse offers breathtaking views of the ocean.

 If you are interested in enjoying some lovely scenery while sipping a glass a wine, you will want to visit the 3 different wineries in the area.
 Cellardoor Vineyard is a 10 minute drive from the inn.
 This is a Napa Valley'esq winery offering beautiful grounds, an exquisite tasting room and nice wine and food products.
 Sweetgrass Winery, located in Washington, Maine a 25 minute drive from the inn, is slightly more rustic but with tons of character.
 The Cranberry Smash port is delicious and the view from the back porch is quite lovely.
-Savage Oaks Vineyard, located in Union, Maine about a 20 minute drive from the inn, has tasty wine in a local farm setting.
+Savage Oaks Vineyard, located in Union, Maine about a 20 minute drive from the inn, has tasty wine in a local farm setting and recently they added a summer concert series with some very well know performers.

 The Midcoast of Maine has a number of wonderful museums.
 The Farnsworth Art Museum, located in Rockland and a 15 minute ride from the inn, has a vast collection of Andrew Wyeth, N.C.
 Wyeth and Jamie Wyeth paintings.
 This art museum is a gem offering amazing art work.
 In the summer the Farnsworth opens the Olson House where Andrew Wyeth spent his summers painting.
 Other interesting museums in the area are The Center for Maine Contemporary Art, the Lighthouse Museum and the Maine Maritime Museum.